X

 Can I Be Claimed as a Dependent While Earning NIL Income?

 College athletes scored a win in 2021 when the NCAA changed its policy, granting student-athletes the right to profit from their name, image, and likeness (NIL).
-But can you still be claimed as a if you earn NIL income?
+But can you still be claimed as a dependent if you earn NIL income?

 We’ve gathered some basic questions about NIL and how it could affect your taxes and dependency status below.